xbgmsharp/yapdnsui/README.md

 *Yet Another PowerDNS web interface*

-The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records in your PowerDNs instance via PowerDNs API.
+The ultimate goal is to produce a slick web interface to PowerDNS that will let you do add/remove/update domains and records as well as graph statistic and list/update configuration items *live* in your PowerDNs instance via PowerDNS API.

+It is not just another PowerDNS UI, it is the first to use the PowerDNS API.

-You can also see the live configuration and live statistics for demonstration purporse.
+Currentely, you can also see the live configuration and live statistics and list domains for demonstration purporse.

+You are welcome to contribute.

 ![yapdnsui_livestats]
 (https://github.com/leucos/pdnsui/raw/master/misc/screenshot_livestats.png)